2003 SEA Games: Opening ceremony

 The opening ceremony took place at the Hanoi Mỹ Đình National Stadium at 19:00 VST.
 A total of 40,000 audience attended the opening ceremony.
 Also present at the ceremony were General Secretary Nong Duc Manh, Prime Minister Phan Van Khai, officials from ministries, national agencies, the diplomatic corps, the leaders of the Southeast Asian Sports Federation and heads of regional sporting delegations.
 A parallel ceremony was held in Ho Chi Minh City.

 The ceremony started with the song, "Vietnam – Our Fatherland" followed by the appearance of parachutists, carrying 11 national flags of the competing Southeast Asian countries with them.
 The procession of Vietnam flag and the 22nd SEA Games' symbol flag then took place as all the lights in the stadium came on at once.
 After that, eleven regional sporting delegations, including 5,005 coaches and athletes, marched past the reviewing stand in an exciting welcome from the officials and spectators.

-The sacred torch, which was taken from the Ho Chi Minh Museum was passed by Truong Quoc Thang (cyclist), Bui Thi Nhung (runner), Vu Kim Anh (Karate exponent) and athletes from 10 regional countries to Nguyen Thuy Hien (Wushu exponent).
-Nguyen Thuy Hien then passed the flame to the Prime Minister who in turn passed it to an athlete dressed like national hero Giong.
+The sacred torch, which was taken from the Ho Chi Minh Museum was relayed by Trương Quốc Thắng (cycling), Bùi Thị Nhung (high jump), Vu Kim Anh (karate) and athletes from 10 Southeast Asian countries before it was handed to Nguyễn Thúy Hiền (wushu).
+Thúy Hiền then passed the flame to the prime minister, who in turn passed it to an athlete dressed like national hero Giong.
 The athlete who dressed like Giong then lit the flame on the cauldron which burn throughout the course of the Games.
-Minister-Chairman of the Physical Training and Sports Committee Nguyen Danh Thai, who is also the chairman of the Vietnam National Olympic Committee, president of the 22nd Southeast Asia Sports Council and head of the 22nd SEA Games Organising Board then gave his speech, warmly welcomed Party and State leaders, delegates, domestic and international guests, and 11 sports delegations from Southeast Asian countries to the 22nd SEA Games.
+Minister-Chairman of the Physical Training and Sports Committee Nguyen Danh Thai, who is also the chairman of the Vietnam National Olympic Committee, president of the 22nd Southeast Asia Sports Council and head of the 22nd SEA Games Organising board then gave his speech, warmly welcomed party and state leaders, delegates, domestic and international guests, and 11 sports delegations from Southeast Asian countries to the 22nd SEA Games.
 After that, on behalf of the host country, Prime Minister Phan Van Khai declared the 22nd SEA Games open.
-Later, Deputy Prime Minister Pham Gia Khiem, Chairman of the National Steering Board for the 22nd SEA Games, Minister-Chairman Nguyen Danh Thai, and Ha Noi Mayor Hoang Van Nghien presented flowers and banners to 11 participating sports delegations.
-After that, on behalf of the referees and athletes, referee Hoang Quoc Vinh and shooter Nguyen Manh Tuong swore an oath of "Solidarity, Honesty and Fair Play".
+Later, Deputy Prime Minister Pham Gia Khiem, chairman of the national steering board for the 22nd SEA Games, Minister-Chairman Nguyen Danh Thai, and Ha Noi Mayor Hoang Van Nghien presented flowers and banners to 11 participating sports delegations.
+After that, on behalf of the referees and athletes, referee Hoang Quoc Vinh and shooter Nguyễn Mạnh Tường swore an oath of "Solidarity, Honesty and Fair Play".